Ghosting a friend is cowardly.

 Ending my friendship with Sarah wasn’t an easy decision.
 It was actually one of the hardest decisions I’d ever made.
 But sometimes friendships evolve to a point where they are unhealthy for everyone involved.
 I felt frustrated and hurt, a lot of the time.
 Sarah told me often that my attempts to help her made her feel useless.

-So I got busy.
+To ghost someone means to completely disappear, not acknowledge messages, and never speak to them again.
+I didn’t go quite that far!
+I just got busy.
 I took longer to reply to messages.
 I didn’t accept invitations.
-I unfollowed her on social media, and removed her from my followers.
+I unfollowed Sarah on social media, and removed her from my followers.

-Ghosting a friend isn’t something I’m proud of.
+Rather than ghosting being a terrible thing, I feel like we just let the friendship come to its natural conclusion.
 Maybe it was cruel or unfair.
 I can’t ever say for sure.

 But what I do know is that it felt like the best choice for everyone concerned, in that situation.